Arms Warrior Talents

 helps sustain the rotation, especially when using Fervor of Battle or Focused Rage, and does

 .
 It is currently the best overall talent.

-deals great burst damage and nearly always crits, making it stronger than the tooltip damage might suggest.
-It's especially good for quickly dispatching targets while leveling.
+deals great burst damage and nearly always crits, making it stronger than the tooltip damage might suggest, but currently a weaker choice than Dauntless.

 is the go to target for dealing with two to three targets; cleaved

 will hit two extra targets, even if it they are above 20% health, however only